 Luckily, natural gas proved to be safer for the environment and cheaper for homeowners, which is why it’s now the standard for heating homes.

-How an underground oil tank affects your property value?
+How a residential underground oil tank affects your property value?

 Considering the amount of damage an old underground oil tank can do to the environment around your home, it’s no surprise it can have serious negative effects on the value of your property.